Edward 'Teddy' Horsburgh

 Teddy Horsburgh was a highly respected rower, coach and administrator of his time.
 He loved the sport and was an ardent advocate for it.
 One of his saying was that "rowing makes men, not breaks them".
 He was also renown for his outspoken attitude.
 H A DeLacy spoke of Horsburgh in these words in the article reproduced below: "He is kindly when he looks back to the days of his active oarsmanship, but let anyone make sinister suggestions about rowing, and that person will feel the sharp edge of his tongue.
 To "Teddy", rowing is a religion."

-Whilst Teddy's brothers William and Charlie were the more renown oarsmen, Teddy was the renown coach,
+Whilst Teddy's brothers William and Charlie were also renown oarsmen, Teddy was also a renown coach.

 1888 - Melbourne Regatta - maiden eight, two seat - First.
 His older brother William was in the bow seat and a D H Horsburgh coxed.

-1891 - Victorian Champion eight, four seat - First (older brother William in three seat).
-Senior eight Warrnambool
+1891 - Victorian Champion eight, four seat - First (older brother William in three seat)

 1892 - Victorian Champion eight, four seat - First in row over (older brother William in three seat).
 Senior eight Warrnambool